swarmstack/swarmstack/README.md

 count(up)
 ```

 See [Querying Prometheus](https://prometheus.io/docs/prometheus/latest/querying/basics/) for the basics of PromQL syntax.
-The limited video playlist at the top of this page is an excellent resource to understand the tools deeper.
+The limited video playlist in the VIDEOS section of this page is an excellent resource to understand the tools deeper.

 ### Alerting